Humanities (HUM)

 HUM 212.
 Medical Ethics.
 3 Credits.

 This course will address the ethical dilemmas involved in medical decision-making by physicians, healthcare workers, patients, and society.
 A seminar format will be implemented, where the emphasis will be placed on critical thinking skills.
 Students will be expected, and required, to do independent research, case study analyses, and to articulate well-honed positions, both orally and in writing.
 Major topics to be covered are abortion, doctor-assisted suicide (euthanasia), research with living subjects (animal and human), allocation of scarce resources, new reproductive technologies and rights, professional responsibility, mental incompetence, death and dying, and genetic-related issues such as cloning, designer babies, and stem cell research.
-In addition to the assigned readings, students will be required to participate in class discussions; to maintain a journal for personal reflection and case study analyses; to submit two critiques and two position papers; and to submit and present (PowerPoint) a research paper based on an approved topic.
 Prerequisite: ENG 101.

 HUM 240.
 Comparative Religion.
 3 Credits.